Free DIY Divorce Guide

 • You or your spouse/partner reside or are domiciled in England/Wales.

-• Irretrievable breakdown (no proof needed).
+• Irretrievable breakdown (no proof needed under no-fault divorce).

 • Gather: Marriage/civil partnership certificate (translated if foreign), proof of name changes (e.g., deed poll), spouse/partner details (name, address, DOB, nationality), children's details (if under 18).
 If spouse's address is unknown, see GOV.UK guidance.

-Note: If facing domestic abuse, seek urgent help (e.g., non-molestation orders) via GOV.UK.
+Important: If facing domestic abuse, seek urgent help (e.g., non-molestation orders) via GOV.UK.
 Mediation may be exempt.

 Divorce Steps